-First, we examine whether the schools voucher recipients attend are of higher quality.
-Studies examining the quality of voucher schools along a number of dimensions have mixed results.
-When comparing teacher quality in Cleveland's private and public schools, one study found that private schools had similar class sizes and similar rates of experienced teachers as public schools, but the public-school teachers had higher levels of certified teachers and teachers with master's degrees or beyond.
-In addition, studies also indicated that many of the students in the voucher program were less likely to have access to key services, such as English as Second Language (ESL) programs, learning supports, special education services, and counselors, than students who were not part of the program.
+40 Belfield, C., & Levin, H. M. (2005).
+Vouchers and public policy: When ideology trumps evidence.
+American Journal of Education, 111(4), 548-567. doi:10.1086/431183 the public-school teachers had higher levels of certified teachers and teachers with master's degrees or beyond.41 In addition, studies also indicated that many of the students in the voucher program were less likely to have access to key services, such as English as Second Language (ESL) programs, learning supports, special education services, and counselors, than students who were not part of the program.42 In Louisiana, voucher-participating schools appear to be lower quality, which might drive the negative impacts of this program.
+Participating private schools charge lower tuition and had declines in enrollments prior to entering the program.43